zyteo/LighTide/readme.md

 Need to start looking at integrating react routes.

 13 Aug 2023 - Read up online about client-server architecture.

+14 Aug 2023 - Sketch diagram on paper first.
+Will work on completing app before working on making BE service.
+Will try to set routing.
+Based on react router practice, main.jsx maps to index.js, while root.jsx maps to App.js.
+Wanted to use what I learnt off the practice but realised that App.js is the parent component, I cannot extract other components like Maps, Sun from it.
+Used back react router v6 routing.
 ```

 ### Problem-Solving Strategy